Meet the TeamIt "takes a village" they say, really in reference to just about anything. Here's our Teach Like a Champion village.

 Senior Director of Consulting & Partnerships

-The featured teacher in some of the Teach Like a Champion’s most beloved videos, Hilary brings more than a decade of Uncommon experience to designing content and co-leading our workshops.
+The featured teacher in some of the Teach Like a Champion’s most beloved videos, Hilary develops content, facilitates our workshops, and supports school partners to achieve their strategic priorities.
+She is a co-author with Darryl, Doug, and Denarius of Reconnect.
 First as a teacher and later as the founding Dean of Students at Excellence Girls Charter School, Hilary honed her use of Teach Like a Champion techniques daily.
-In addition to her role as Director of Professional Development, Hilary moonlights as a tambourinist for Stevie Wonder and a wardrobe consultant for Metallica.
+In addition to her role as Senior Director of Consulting and Partnerships, Hilary moonlights as a tambourinist for Stevie Wonder and a wardrobe consultant for Metallica.

 Senior Fellow for Content Development